nnSemenov/Mikeno-13/README.md

 1. `pOffset`

     Use gauge pressure for p-V coupling, and absolute pressure for thermophysical.
+2. Equation of state: RK
+3. Support AOCC

 ## Pending works
-1. More equation of state: RK, SRK
+1. More equation of state: SRK
 2. Van der vaals one fluid mixing rule